 Method 1- Chemical Stripper to Get Powder Coat Off

-The chemical stripper is normally the first option available.
-You can choose from a wide variety of chemical strippers depending on the application.
+The chemical stripper is usually the fastest option available to remove stubborn powder coats from metals.
+You can choose from a wide variety of chemical-based strippers depending on the application.

-Arguably the biggest pro in using a chemical stripper is that you will get an even result.
-This is especially true if you use the dip tank method.
+Arguably the biggest pro in using a chemical stripper is that you will get an even result, and the part or product is uniformly cleaned, which is especially true if you use the dip tank method.

 The disposal of chemical strippers will also require some environmental guidelines, as you can’t just pour them down the drain.

 One other drawback, which may not be a disadvantage at all, depending on why you are stripping away the powder coating, is that the chemical stripper will leave no profile behind on the part or product.

 If you are planning on using paint to cover the surface after removing the powder coating, the lack of a profile may make it more difficult for the paint to stick properly.
 This means using additional methods to create a profile for the paint to adhere properly to the surface.